-Welcome to the BSc (Hons) Secondary Computing with QTS course.
+Welcome to the BA (Hons) Secondary Physical Education with QTS course.

-Over the next three years you will be studying a range of subject topics within the field of the computer sciences and will begin an exciting journey as you train to teach your subject within a diverse range of secondary schools.
+Over the next three years you will be studying a range of subjects within the field of physical education and sport and will begin an exciting journey as you train to teach your subject within a diverse range of secondary schools.

-Your studies of the computer sciences will combine theory and practical teaching and learning sessions.
-You will study with our computer science undergraduate students where you will develop the skills, knowledge and understanding to become a confident and independent scientist.
+Your studies of physical education and sport will combine theory and practical teaching and learning sessions.
+You will study with our physical education and sport undergraduate students where you will develop the skills, knowledge and understanding to become a confident and independent scientist.